ash/raku-course/essentials/scalar-variables/defined-or-operator/index.md

 {% include menu.html %}

-The so-called _defined-or_ operator `//` can be used to get a "fallback" value if a variable is not yet set.
+Use the so-called _defined-or_ operator `//` to get a fallback value if a variable is not yet set.

 ```raku
 my $a = 'alpha';